 Breaker Reef is only accessible by boat, but has some of the best coral cover in Hong Kong and is one of the more adventurous dive spots on this list.
 If you’re lucky, you might spot large fish or even sharks.
 However, the area is popular with fishing boats so be sure to watch out for any fishing lines.
 To get there, you’ll need to go by boat from Pak Sha Wan or Sai Kung.

 Located at High Island Reservoir, the East Dam is another popular destination amongst scuba divers in Hong Kong.
 The dam walls’ dolosse make for a complex underwater environment and a great diving experience.
 Look between them to spot the aquatic wildlife hiding out in the cracks.
 You’ll need to go by boat from Sai Kung Pier.
 We highly recommend you inquire about Sai Kung Scuba’s upcoming events as they regularly organise fun dives to the site.

-Situated in the UNESCO World Geopark, Basalt Island offers a scenic view with numerous sea caves along its coastline.
+Situated in the UNESCO Global Geopark, Basalt Island offers a scenic view with numerous sea caves along its coastline.
 It’s also a haven for advanced scuba divers and free-diving enthusiasts—you can gaze for hours at the abundance of colourful corals and schools of fish.
 You can reach Basalt Island by charting a private boat or kaito (small, motorised Hong Kong ferry) from Sai Kung, which will allow you to access the island directly.